KashishJuneja101003/Graphic-Design-Internship-Pehchaan/README.md

 ## Getting Started

-To view or download the projects, simply navigate to the respective project folder within this repository.
+To download the projects, simply navigate to the respective project file within this repository.

 ## Tools Used